About

 Circulatory Fidelity began as a diagnostic for variational inference failure and grew into a unified framework for measuring relational structure across scientific domains.
 It is an independent research program in active development.

-The core insight is simple: when you factorize a system into independent parts, you pay an information-theoretic cost proportional to the relational structure you discarded.
+The core insight is simple: the whole is sometimes more than the sum of its parts, and when you factorize a system into independent parts you pay an information-theoretic cost proportional to that "more" you discarded.
 IC (Inference Coupling) measures this cost from model structure alone, before inference.

-What started as a single metric for a single problem — detecting when mean-field variational inference would fail — turned out to connect deeply to information geometry, thermodynamics, quantum information, spectral graph theory, and dozens of other domains.
-The connections are not analogies: the same mathematical objects appear independently in each field, measured by the same IC.
+What started as a single metric for a single problem, detecting when mean-field variational inference would fail, turned out to connect to information geometry, thermodynamics, quantum information, spectral graph theory, and dozens of other domains.
+These connections aren't analogies.
+The same mathematical objects show up independently in each field, measured by the same IC.

 Current Status

-CF v1.1 is published on Zenodo (DOI: 10.5281/zenodo.18121821).
+CF v1.1 is published on Zenodo (DOI: 10.5281/zenodo.18237471).
 Three papers are in preparation for simultaneous arXiv release.
-The framework spans 41 domains across 4 tiers of validation strength, with 154 formally characterized cross-domain connections.
+The framework spans domains across two tiers of validation strength, with formally characterized cross-domain connections.

 Origin